Singulars2021/singusaurus/docs/javascript_npm.md

 ##### 4. Finally, run the npm -v commands to verify that npm has been installed correctly:
 `$ npm -v 6.14.4`

+### 5. Have a look at this [package.json](https://github.com/Singulars2021/singusaurus/blob/main/package.json).
+What is the purpouse of the __dependencies__ field?

+It is what is necessary for the project to work and at the same time allows the download of these through a simple command.
+### 6. Once you download a Github with a package.json, how can you install all the dependencies of this project?

+El comando para instalar las dependencias:
+`npm install`
+### 7. How can you run a script described in the __scripts__ field of the package.json file?
+(You can use our previous file example)

+In this way the script "serve" is executed:
+`npm run serve`

+### 8. Imagine we want to use this [SCSS compiler](https://www.npmjs.com/package/sass) **globally in our computer**.
+How do you install it with NPM so you can execute the compier in any folder/project?

+You can install Sass globally using:
+ In this way the script "serve" is executed:
+`npm install -g sass ` which will provide access to the sass executable.
+You can also add it to your project using `npm install --save-dev sass`.
+### 9. Find a command with NPM that will tell you all the packages that you have installed **globally** in your computer

+`npm list -g --depth 0`

+Let’s break this line down a little bit, shall we?

+* npm: the Node package manager command line tool.
+* list -g: display a tree of every package found in the user’s folders (without the -g option it only shows the current directory’s packages).
+* — depth 0 / — depth=0: avoid including every package’s dependencies in the tree view.

 #### Use npm to . . .

 * Adapt packages of code for your apps, or incorporate packages as they are.